9 min lectura mínima

 Coverage | Best (nationwide) | Excellent | Good in cities, weaker in remote areas |

 Buying a tourist SIM card in Taiwan is easy if you know where to look.
-Here's where you can find one:
+You’ve got several options, ranging from an airport to a 7-Eleven round the corner from your hotel.

 Airport mobile phone kiosks: